movestore/movestore.github.io/share_workflow.md

 ## How to find and add public Workflows

 All available public Workflows are listed under "Public Workflows" in the Workflow overview.
 They are sorted by category and can be searched for by the Workflow title and description.
 They can be filtered by category and by the nickname of the user that shared the Workflow.
-By clicking on the WOrkflow name you are directed to the details overview (title, description, included Apps, shared by and publish date ) and press `Add` if you want to add it to your list of Workflows.
+By clicking on the Workflow name you are directed to the details overview (title, description, included Apps, shared by and publish date ) and press `Add` if you want to add it to your list of Workflows.
 This will create a local copy of the Workflow that you can independently edit.
 The added public Workflow will initially be stored in the Category `Imported Public Shared Workflows`, which can be adapted afterwards.
 All public Workflow details pages have stable links that can be used for communication.

 <kbd>![](files/PWF_overview_25.png ':size=1000x')</kbd>